jimmo/ncss-embedded/chapters/3-intro-electronics.md

 ![Ohm's Law](http://mathurl.com/ybteqj8m.png)

 And in fact, this is Ohm's famous law: The voltage across device will be the current through the device times the resistance of the device.
 Or equivalently, the current through the device is equal to the voltage divided by the resistance.
-We've had to introduct a new constant: **resistance**, to describe how current flows through various objects.
+We've had to introduce a new constant: **resistance**, to describe how current flows through various objects.
 Like its name suggests, resistance resists current flow.
 The unit of resistance is an ohm (Ω).

 So what do we expect the resistance of various objects to be?
 Well again, there are a couple of things we might guess:
  * A thinner wire should probably carry less current than a thicker wire.
 So the thinner wire should have a *higher* resistance, just like a thick pipe can carry more water than a thin pipe.